solarwinds/solarwinds-otel-collector-releases/examples/integrations/kafka/README.md

 #### 3. Set the EXTRA_ARGS environment variable to configure the JMX Exporter

-The example below uses kafka endpoint `localhost:1234`, which might need to be adjusted accordingly.
-The paths can also differ.
+The example below uses Kafka endpoint `localhost:1234`, which might need to be adjusted accordingly.
+The paths may also differ.

 ```sh